kgateway-dev/kgateway/docs/content/guides/traffic_management/extproc/header-manipulation.md

    }
    ```

 10. Edit the `Settings` resource again and set `requestHeaderMode: SKIP`.
-This setting instructs the extProc filter to not send any request headers to the extProc server.
+This setting instructs the ExtProc filter to not send any request headers to the ExtProc server.
     ```sh
     kubectl edit settings default -n gloo-system
     ```

 11. Send the same request to the httpbin app.
-Note that this time, `header2` is not removed and `header3` and `header4` are not added to the request, because the request headers are not sent to the extProc server.
+Note that this time, `header2` is not removed and `header3` and `header4` are not added to the request, because the request headers are not sent to the ExtProc server.
     ```sh
     curl -vik $(glooctl proxy url)/get -H "header1: value1" -H "header2: value2" -H 'instructions: {"addHeaders":{"header3":"value3","header4":"value4"},"removeHeaders":["instructions", "header2"]}'
     ```